Dyfine/SphericalEmbedding/README.md

 ​		Similarly, we set ```--use_loss``` to ```semihtriplet```/```n-npair```/```ms``` and ```--instances``` to ```3```/```2```/```5```, for training models with semihard triplet loss / normalized N-pair loss / multi-similarity loss.
 We set ```--use_dataset``` to ```Cars```/```SOP```/```Inshop```, for training models on other datasets.

->📋  The detailed settings of the above hyper-parameters is provided in Appendix 2 of our paper (with two exceptions to the lr settings listed below).
+>📋  The detailed settings of the above hyper-parameters is provided in Appendix B of our paper (with two exceptions to the lr settings listed below).
 >
 >(a) multi-similarity loss without SEC/L2-reg on CUB: 1e-5/0.5e-5/0.1@3k, 6k
 >